René Cresté: Judex

-René Cresté was signed to a contract to the Gaumont Film Company in 1908.
+René Cresté was signed to a contract to Gaumont in 1908.
 Little is known of his first film appearances as they are considered lost.
 In 1912 he began appearing in a series of mystery shorts directed by Léonce Perret.
 He then began appearing in a number of films directed by Louis Feuillade for Gaumont studios.
 At the onset of the First World War, Cresté enlisted in the French army and actively participated in the fighting.
 Injured and demobilized, he resumed his acting career at Gaumont studios by the end of 1915.

-In 1916, Feuillade and writer Arthur Bernède began to develop a surrealistic character called 'Jacques de Tremeuse' (aka 'Judex') – a mysterious avenger who sports a signature long dark cloak and wide-brimmed slouch hat.
-The character's nemesis was the callous banker Favraux, who had carelessly driven thousands of people into bankruptcy.
+In 1916, Feuillade and writer Arthur Bernède began to develop a surrealistic character called 'Jacques de Trémeuse' 'Judex') – a mysterious avenger who sports a signature long dark cloak and wide-brimmed slouch hat.
+The character's target was the callous banker Favraux, who had carelessly driven thousands of people into bankruptcy.
 The character of Judex is widely recognized as one of cinema's first superheroes.

-René Cresté was eventually cast as 'Judex' and the serial began production in 1917 and was released the same year in its first installment to critical and public praise.
+René Cresté was eventually cast as 'Judex' and the serial began production in 1916 and was released the following year, titled Judex, to critical and public praise.
 The serial also starred Musidora, Édouard Mathé, Gaston Michel, René Poyen, Yvette Andréyor and Yvonne Dario.

-Following the success of Judex, Cresté appeared in the 1918 serial Tih Minh, directed by Feuillade, then founded his own film production company, Films-René-Cresté, for which he produced and directed several ultimately unsuccessful films.
+Following the success of Judex, Cresté appeared in a 1918 sequel La Nouvelle Mission de Judex, and in the 1918 serial Tih Minh, directed by Feuillade, then founded his own film production company, Films-René-Cresté, for which he produced and directed several ultimately unsuccessful films.